Rh Sensitization During Pregnancy - Cause

 Rh-negative blood is exposed to Rh-positive blood.

-About 90% of women who become sensitized do so during childbirth, when their
+Most women who become sensitized do so during childbirth, when their

 immune system produces